shrimanshubham16/moneymate/PLANETSCALE-ANALYSIS.md

 ---

-**Conclusion**: **PlanetScale is the best choice for a free app that needs to scale**.
-It supports 160,000 users for free, vs 3,000 on Supabase or $7-23/month on Railway.
-The MySQL vs PostgreSQL difference is minor compared to the massive capacity advantage.
+**Conclusion**: **PlanetScale is NO LONGER FREE** (discontinued March 2024).
+For a free app, **Supabase is the best choice** at $0/month for 3,000 users.
+PlanetScale costs $5/month minimum, making it more expensive than Supabase for small-to-medium apps.
+Only consider PlanetScale if you're willing to pay $5/month and need MySQL-specific features or database branching.